-Changing or ending employment on an Accredited Employer Work Visa?6 Apr 2023
+Changing or ending employment on an Accredited Employer Work Visa?14 Apr 2025

 To undertake a VOC, you must have a new job offer from an Immigration New Zealand (INZ) accredited employer, and the employer must have a valid job check approved from INZ for this role.
-The role must also be paid at the current market rate and at least at the median wage ($29.66 per hour) applicable at the time when the VOC application is made.
+The role must also be paid at the current market rate, and you must satisfy the requirements outlined in the job check approval.

 A VOC application can be submitted online.
 You need to include in your application: